Tiny and shaped like spirals, Campylobacter bacteria look pretty cool under a microscope. But you wouldn't want to invite them to a barbecue.

 In most people, however, infection results in a short bout of diarrhea, abdominal pain and fever.
 According to CDC, these symptoms usually show up two to five days after infection and last about a week.
 Some people also may experience vomiting.

 More rarely, infection can result in serious side effects.
 These can include meningitis, urinary tract infections, arthritis and Guillain-Barré syndrome—a disease of the nerves that can cause paralysis lasting several weeks.
 According to CDC, Guillain-Barré syndrome occurs in only 1 out of 1,000 people with Campylobacter.

 What if I get sick?

-According to CDC, you should call your doctor if you have diarrhea and:
+According to CDC, you should call your doctor if you have: